 The United States National Skiing Team began practising for the winter season very early this year -- and without a trace of snow around.

-The United States National Skiing Team began practising for the winter season very early this year -- and without a trace of snow around.
+Background: The United States National Skiing Team began practising for the winter season very early this year -- and without a trace of snow around.
 The Black Haw Ski Club of Madison, Wisconsin, has given the national team full use of its special facility, an artificial ski slope.

 Although European skiers have been using artificial slopes for some time, this is the only one in North America.
 The surface of the slope is made up of plastic fibres coated with a continual stream of water, and the ski jumpers must coat their skis with a special liquid detergent to reduce friction.
 The feel of the artificial slope is almost the same as that of snow, and this allows the national team to practise their competition techniques in advance of the snow.